makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

     /etc/icinga/objects/salt_generated/

-You can change the configuration directory using \*\*kwargs parameter
+The directory can be modified in the "makina-states.services.monitoring.icinga.objects" dictionary

 configuration_edit_object
 +++++++++++++++++++++++++